Personal, Social and Health Education

 Weekly PSHE lessons are bought to life through a wide range of lively and engaging teaching strategies.
 Within these taught sessions, children will experience whole class discussion and debates, small group tasks, paired and individual work, brainstorming activities, circle time games, role-play/drama activities, use of puppets, visits from outside agencies, the use of film clips, stories and much, much more!

-Sometimes special projects take place in PSHE, either for the whole school or specific groups for such as Conflict Resolution and Girl Friendships, where we have made space within the curriculum to support children dealing with particular issues.
+Sometimes special projects take place in PSHE, either for the whole school or specific groups for such as Conflict Resolution and Positive Friendships, where we have made space within the curriculum to support children dealing with particular issues.